TStalnaker44/boms_away_study/data_analysis/README.md

     - Values: dictionary of key/value pairs
     - Format: "\<abbreviated form>":"\<selection as appears in survey>"
     - Required when `identifier` tag has been used.
+    - Terms provided as keys in the `roles` dictionary can have underscores, but not dashes

 Example:
 ```